 For example, the parent record for the change order is the job, 215-Jiminez Burrito #8.
-If you were to open, 6-6-1 Purchase Orders to record 38, clear the Lock Edit, and add the same graphic file to this record and then look at the folder structure, you will find \\[ServerName]\Sample
+If you were to open, 6-6-1 Purchase Orders to record 38, clear the Lock Edit, and add the same graphic file to this record and then look at the folder structure, you will find \\[ServerName]\Sample the purchase order record and the change order record are both "children" of job 215-Jiminez Burrito #8, which is located in 3-5 Jobs (Accounts Receivable).

 Company\Attachments\Jobs\Purchase Orders\(unique subfolder name)\graphic.gif.
-The attachments to the purchase order record and the change order record are both "children" of job 215-Jiminez Burrito #8, which is located in 3-5 Jobs (Accounts Receivable).
+The attachments to

-What do I see when opening parent record when children have attachments?
+What do I see when opening parent record if children have attachments?